Beginning Ancient Greek I

 There will be three tests (including the final).
 Each one will include oral comprehension questions, questions on the grammar and vocabulary, a reading comprehension section, a writing component, and a culture essay (in English).

-Revising Tests: Since language is a cumulative process, after each midterm I will ask you to correct your test and hand it in the following day.
+Revising Tests: Since language is a cumulative process, after each midterm I will ask you to correct all sections of your test but the culture essay question and hand it in the following day.
 In the process of revising your test, you will have a chance to review your notes and textbook, confer with others, and learn from your mistakes.
 As a result, hopefully your knowledge of the previous material will be more secure and you will be able to add new information to a firm foundation.
 Please use a different color to mark your corrections.

 Course Requirements and Grading